America’s Population is Aging, and Estate Planning Must Transition to Address the Complex Realities of Americans Living Longer

 - Creation of a revocable trust with “safety measures” built in, such as a co-trustee.
 If family relationships are fractured or limited in numbers, perhaps a corporate trustee or trust company should be named, but not a large bank or trust company.
 I’ll be happy to share with you my experiences with larger corporate trustees and family members who serve as trustees.

 - Safeguards within a durable power of attorney can be drafted when appropriate.
-Included in the power of attorney can be the appointment of an independent person as a “monitor” financial or otherwise to review the actions of the agent.
-A provision can be inserted that mandates that duplicate monthly statements be sent to the monitor so that some level of review is available.
-This suggestion may not be possible in many situations and may prove to be unworkable but it is offered for your consideration as well as for the consideration of aging family members.
+Included in the power of attorney can be the appointment of an independent person as a “monitor,” financial or otherwise, to review the agent’s actions.
+A provision can be inserted that mandates duplicate monthly statements be sent to the monitor, ensuring some level of review.
+This suggestion may not be possible in many situations.
+It may prove unworkable, but it is offered for your consideration as well as for that of aging family members.

-- Consolidate assets to a single financial institution to avoid assets “falling through the cracks” if cognitive or other issues make it difficult for the individual to capably monitor all of his/her finances.
+- Consolidate assets and banking to a single financial institution to avoid funds “falling through the cracks” if cognitive or other issues make it difficult for the individual to monitor all of his/her finances capably.
 This really makes a lot of sense and is a frequent recommendation I make to family members.
-So often I find older clients with five (5) or more banking/checking accounts with funds just sitting there.
+So often, I find older clients with five (5) or more banking/checking accounts with funds just sitting there.
 There is seldom a good reason to have so many accounts.

 So, What Should Be Done?